 Benefits to Employers

 Employers can reap benefits from maintaining a wellness-driven workplace.
 Because physical activity and wellness lowers the risk of chronic disease, healthy, active employees incur less health costs.
 A Harvard study has found that for every $1 invested in wellness programs, the employer yields an average of $3.27 reduction in medical costs and $2.73 reduction in absentee day costs (Isaac, 2010).
 By lowering health risks with corporate wellness programs, productivity can be increased (Isaac, 2010).
-Workplace health programs implemented by an employer sends a positive message to employees.
+Workplace health programs implemented by an employer send a positive message to employees.
 It shows that an organization cares about improving employees’ health, leading to improved loyalty and retention.
 It can not only be used as a marketing tool for recruiting, but can improve the retention of current employees and develop long-term loyalty with the company (Centers for Disease Control and Prevention, 2015).
-As stated above, employers that encourage wellness through work-related health programs increase productivity, increase productivity, reduce healthcare-related costs and decrease absenteeism, leading to overall improved morale.
+As stated above, employers that encourage wellness through work-related health programs increase productivity, , and reduce healthcare-related costs and decrease absenteeism, leading to overall improved morale.

 Flex-Scheduling

 According to the U.S. Bureau of Labor Statistics (2020), full-time workers spend an average of 8.5 hours at work per weekday, plus 5.53 hours per weekend day, totaling to around 50 hours worked each week.
 Additionally, 83.1% of full-time employees work entirely from their place of work, while merely 23.8% could work from home (U.S. Bureau of Labor Statistics, 2020).
-The data tells us that, for majority of Americans, much of their time spent during the week is at work, opposed to at home or with family.
-This is a problem because it creates a poor work-life balance, leading to burnt out, unhappy employees, which can both be detrimental to morale.
-77% of employees claim to have experience burn-out at their current job (Amway, 2020).
+The data tells us that, for the majority of Americans, much of their time spent during the week is at work, opposed to at home or with family.
+This is a problem because it creates a poor work-life balance, leading to burnt out and unhappy employees, which can both be detrimental to morale.
+77% of employees claim to have experienced burn-out at their current job (Amway, 2020).
 Flexible schedules, also known as “flex-schedules,” are a scheduling option for employers to combat poor work-life balance for their employees.
 Flex-scheduling is a work schedule alternative that allows employees to work outside traditional “9-5” work hours, in a way that maintains their 40-hour work week.
 This means employees can choose the days and times they work in the office, or from home, in agreement with their employer.

 Cost